danielvillahermosadominguez/katalistpaymentservice/README.md

 # Task related with the POC
-- [ ] Refactor of the service and some test coverage after the poc
+- [In progress] Refactor of the service and some test coverage after the poc
 - [ ] Resend in case of error + to be sure the mail has been sent (invoice)
 - [ ] Private Data Policy in the form - People of Paycomet will help us to cover it
-- [ ] Evaluate to use MongoDB - Deprecated.
-Create an ADR for the PostgreeSQL decision
 - [ ] Connection holded PRO
 - [ ] Connection moodle PRO + configuration of security
 - [ ] Repository migration to Codurance organization